eeeeyeot/Dogarny/Dorgarny/Assets/SD RPG Character - Wizard/ReadMe (SD RPG Character).txt

 [WasabiSnow] SD RPG Character

 Ver.1.0.1
-1. There are dummy for weapon.(DummyRHand)
+1. There are dummy for weapon.(DummyLHand)